 Do you look at other companies and the way they present documentation to get ideas and/or best practices?
 Yes, sometimes.
 For instance, I’m a fan of the way Atlassian does their documentation, I think it’s very well done.
 I also take a look at documentation that my friends from university write, it helps me keep my skills sharp.

 What are some of the tools you use to do your job?
 I mainly use Confluence.
 The developers use Javadoc, but I don’t use it as much.
 For the main Nuxeo web site, I do less writing, even if some small piece of documentation are needed here and there, for instance for downloads or trials.
-When it comes to blogs, my first post was indeed very recent and you might want to check it out!

 There’s also documentation embedded in studio.
 It’s meant to explain features within the product but eventually we want a wizard of some sort to help users while they use the product.